viniciusfbb/ipub-refit/README.md

   If the argument name is ```Body```, ```ABody```, ```BodyContent```, ```ABodyContent```, ```Content``` or ```AContent```, the argument will be used as the body of the request.
 You can also declare other name and use the attribute [Body] in this argument.
 When a argument is a body, no matter the argument type, it will be casted to string.
 If it is a record or class, we will serialize it to a json automatically.
   Remember that the mask {argument_name} in relative url, can be in anywhere, including inside queries, and can repeat.

   The type of the argument don't matter, we will cast to string automatically.
-So you can us, for example, an integer parameter:
+So you can use, for example, an integer parameter:
   ```delphi
     [Get('/users/{AUserId}')]
     function GetUser(const AUserId: Integer): string;